Diptanu-Deb/VSDSquadron-RTL2GDS-SoC-Implementation/README.md

 </details>

-# WEEK 3 Block-Level Verification of VSDSquadron SoC
+# WEEK-3:Block-Level Verification of VSDSquadron SoC

 The objective of this week is to understand block-level verification flow of the VSDSquadron SoC that is required for full-chip implementation.